-Ontario Ministry of the Environment and Climate Change (MOECC): Multi-Watershed Nutrient Study
+Ontario Ministry of the Environment, Conservation, and Parks (MECP): Multi-Watershed Nutrient Study

 A combination of stream water data collection as well as modelling approaches will be used in this work.
 In 2016, Christopher Wellen began developing the modelling framework to understand nutrient export in the MWNS watersheds, as well as the regional-scale analysis that will extend to larger geographical areas that are affecting the lower Great Lakes.

 A 2 page synopsis of the Multi-Watershed Nutrient Study is available here.